sonic-net/DASH/Documentation/dash-high-level-design.md

 ## DASH container state interactions representation

+The system architecture for SONiC-DASH relies upon the [SONiC system architecture](https://github.com/Azure/SONiC/wiki/Architecture), as shown in the following figure.

 ![dash-high-level-design](./images/hld/dash-high-level-design.svg)

+This architecture introduces the following DASH modifications:

-The system architecture for SONiC-DASH relies upon the [SONiC system architecture](https://github.com/Azure/SONiC/wiki/Architecture) and adds a *new docker container* in the user space named **dash container** to create the functional component for DASH.
+1. A *new docker container* in the user space named **dash container** to create the functional component for DASH.

-In the **sync-d container** we will add **sai api DASH** (as opposed to *sai api* in the original SONiC architecture).
+1. In the **sync-d container**, the **sai api DASH** (as opposed to *sai api* in the original SONiC architecture).

 The *DPU/IPU/SmartNic* hardware will run a separate instance of SONiC-DASH on the hardware.